 authenticity, challenge, commitment, compassion, competition/conflict, cruelty, dependence, desire, doubt, emptiness, endurance, error, failure, faith, fallibility, fear, foolishness, forgiveness, freedom, frustration, giving up and letting go, goodness, guilt, happiness, honesty, hope, inaction, independence, intimacy, justice/injustice, limitation, loneliness, loss, love, loyalty, oppression, ostracism, persecution, power, pride, procrastination, rejection, sacrifice, self-belief, self-control, self-deception, self-judgment, self-representation, self-sabotage, self-worth, shame, success, trust, truth and truth-seeking, victimhood, wisdom, and the power of actions, feelings and ideas.

 It is in more deeply understanding truths related to such things as that that I believe the higher meaning of our lives is to be found, for that knowledge allows us to change and adapt who we are for the better.

 How does this compare?

 Of course, having a pleasing account of the spiritual meaning of life doesn't make it true.
-If life does indeed have a spiritual meaning, though, I think it is much more likely to be something along these lines than what religion has suggested.
+Equally, though, if life does indeed have a spiritual meaning, this account strikes me as a more plausible possibility than traditional religious accounts.